Chibbluffy/bym-refitted-beginner-guide/README.md

 ### Relocating
 - If you find you are surrounded by higher levels or you do not like your location or server, you can relocate by recycling your map room and rebuilding it.
 It is super cheap: 2,000 twigs and 2,000 pebbles and only takes 15 minutes to build.
 You will randomly be placed in a random server in a random location.
-- Your server name is the name of the player at 0x0
+- Generally, your server name is the name of the player at 0x0
-- Server Styx is the oldest
-- Servers OP and LOL are generally more pvp if you like to war
-- Server DarkKnight is still chill for now, but this may change
+- World 1 - Styx: 4HAHAHA
+  - Oldest world
+  - Has the biggest players, and the most inactives
+- World 2 - OP: OP
+- World 3 - LOL: LOL
+- World 4 - DarkKnight: DarkKnight
+  - Newest world, therefore usually newest players
+- You can start out in any world if you have a good location.
+- *Usually* servers 1 and 4 are better to start out on as new players, as there are (currently?) fewer wars than in the other 2.
+  - Disclaimer: This is what I have personally heard.
+I do not have accounts in each world to verify these claims.
+  - Disclaimer 2: I do not update this guide constantly.
+You can ask in the discord for current status

 ### Quests
 - The quests to take down wild tribe town halls do not work.
 In the original game, there was a map room version 1 where it could be completed.
 In BYM Refitted, we all start out in map room version 2, so the quest cannot be completed as of the writing of this guide.